 (C) Needs and services of special populations as defined by the State Education Code, including but not limited to, students with special needs.; and,

-(D) Discipline problems.
+(D) Behavior management concerns.

 (2) Youth will be immediately enrolled in school.
 Educational staff shall conduct an assessment to determine the youth's general academic functioning levels to enable placement in core curriculum courses.